+Furthermore, concerns over interoperability prevail, as each standard traverses its lifecycle of development, early adoption, ratification and update.
+SOA Testing, Validation & Virtualization - iTKO LISA softwar.
+SOA Principles.
 Listen to the podcasts that accompany this site: Part I - Part II The key to getting the most out of SOA lies within the knowledge of how to create "truly" service-oriented solution logic.

 That knowledge has been documented as part of the service-orientation design paradigm.
 Tuscany - Tuscany.
 Best practices for Web services versioning.
 An Approach to Web Services Non-Functional Requirements Using WS.
 SoapUI - soapui - welcome.